12 Warning Signs That Your Roof Needs to be Replaced

 If it’s newer or in overall good condition, it may be worthwhile considering a repair.
 If it’s older and has many issues, it might be best to replace the entire roof rather than repairing it.
 We suggest consulting a roofing professional to find the best option for you.

 Use our roofing calculator to find how much material is needed for a replacement project.
-Also, checkout out our roof pitch calculator if you need to find the pitch or angle.
+Also, check out our roof pitch calculator if you need to find the pitch or angle of your roof.

 References